rackerlabs/otter/doc/getting_started.rst

 The Launch Configuration Contains:

-- Launch Configuration Type
+- Launch Configuration Type (Only type currently supported is "launch_server")
+- Arguments:

-  - Launch Server
+  - Server

-    - Note: This is the only choice right now

-- Server.
-Note: This is the same as a Cloud Server Configuration

     - name
     - flavor
-  - imageRef

-    - Note: This is the ID of the Cloud Server image you will boot
+    - imageRef (This is the ID of the Cloud Server image you will boot)

   - Load Balancer

     - loadBalancerId
     - port

 Scaling Policies